digital-fabric/polyphony/docs/getting-started/tutorial.md

 Now that we have a working concurrent echo server, let's add some bells and whistles.
 First of all, let's get rid of clients that are not active.
 We'll do this by using a Polyphony construct called a cancel scope.
-Cancel Scope define an execution context that can cancel any operation ocurring within its scope:
+Cancel scopes define an execution context that can cancel any operation ocurring within its scope:

 ```ruby